falcosecurity/falco/proposals/20200828-structured-exception-handling.md

    - name: container_writer
      fields: [container.image.repository, fd.directory]
      comps: [=, startswith]
+   - name: proc_filenames
+     fields: [proc.name, fd.name]
+	 comps: [=, in]
+   - name: filenames
+     fields: fd.filename
+     comps: in
 ```

+This rule defines four kinds of exceptions:
+  * proc_writer: uses a combination of proc.name and fd.directory
+  * container_writer: uses a combination of container.image.repository and fd.directory
+  * proc_filenames: uses a combination of process and list of filenames.
+  * filenames: uses a list of filenames

-This rule defines two kinds of exceptions: one called proc_writer with a combination of proc.name and fd.directory, and a second called container_writer with a combination of container.image.repository and fd.directory.
-The specific strings "proc_writer" and "container_writer" are arbitrary strings and don't have a special meaning to the rules file parser.
+The specific strings "proc_writer"/"container_writer"/"proc_filenames"/"filenames" are arbitrary strings and don't have a special meaning to the rules file parser.
 They're only used to link together the list of field names with the list of field values that exist in the exception object.

 proc_writer does not have any comps property, so the fields are directly compared to values using the = operator. container_writer does have a comps property, so each field will be compared to the corresponding exception items using the corresponding comparison operator.

+proc_filenames uses the in comparison operator, so the corresponding values entry should be a list of filenames.

+filenames differs from the others in that it names a single field and single comp operator.
+This changes how the exception condition snippet is constructed (see below).

 Notice that exceptions are defined as a part of the rule.
 This is important because the author of the rule defines what construes a valid exception to the rule.
 In this case, an exception can consist of a process and file directory (actor and target), but not a process name only (too broad).

-We'll add a new object exception that defines exceptions to a rule:
+Exception values will most commonly be defined in rules with append: true.
+Here's an example:

 ```
+- list: apt_files
+  items: [/bin/ls, /bin/rm]

-- exception: Write below binary dir
+- rule: Write below binary dir
-  items:
+  exceptions:
   - name: proc_writer
     values:
     - [apk, /usr/lib/alpine]